 - The student is enrolled or required to enroll in Intensive Reading or Intensive Math - The student is participating in physical activities outside the school day which are equal to or more than the mandated requirement. - The parent requests the student enroll in another course from those courses offered by the school.
-Waiver requests must be submitted on an annual basis.
+Waiver requests must be submitted annually.
 The parent must complete MIS 4252, available in the guidance department.

-HIGH SCHOOL COURSES IN MIDDLE SCHOOL
+ACCELERATION COURSES IN MIDDLE SCHOOL